 Dechaune Roane is from the Logan section of North Philadelphia.
-Although not studio trained, he has over 17 years of experience in tumbling, martial arts, hip hop, and as a dancer, choreographer, and teacher.
+Although not studio trained, he has over 24 years of experience in tumbling, martial arts, hip hop dance, and as a Choreographer/teacher.
 Martial arts has always been a big part of his life.
 He has earned black belts from Tiger Schulmann's and Kim's Karate.
 His passion for martial arts continued as he trained in Capoeria, Kung Fu, and Ninjutsu.
 Tumbling and gymnastics was a great compliment to his martial arts training.
-He participated with school gymnastics teams and private coaching for training.
+He participated with school gymnastics and private coaching for training.

 Growing up in Philadelphia with such a rich hip hop culture made him a student of its history, fashion, art, and movement.
 Dechaune quickly began mixing his tumbling and martial arts background with hip hop movements.
 Touring around the city testing his skills and learning while joining b-boy crews, he self-trained in popping, locking, breaking, top rock, and house.
 He was known as a hip hop battle/freestyle dancer given the street name "Batman" competing through the Philadelphia area.
 The history of hip hop's beats and movements led him to African dance.
 He began stepping and doing African dance through the African-American greek fraternities, Alpha Phi Alpha and Kappa Alpha Psi.

-Chris Keefer is the owner and business managing partner for Hot Styles Dance Company and is one of the founding partners of the company in 2004.
-He currently lives in Altoona, PA with his wife, Jen, and two kids, Camden & Tenley.
-Along with working with our staff, he is a full time Account Manger for Link Computer Corporation in Bellwood, PA.
-Chris was a former collegiate football player at Lock Haven University.
-He graduated with a degree in sports management.
-Chris brings both his passions for sport and team work to the program.
+Chris Keefer is the esteemed owner and business managing partner of Hot Styles Dance Company, which he co-founded in2004.
+He currently resides in Altoona, PA with his wife, Jen, and their two children, & Tenley.
+In addition to his work with our staff, Chris is a full Account Manager for Link Computer Corporation in Bellwood, PA.
+He also a former collegiate football player at Lock Haven, where he earned a degree in sports management.
+Chris's expertise in sports and team management is a valuable asset to our program.

 Jamie Beutel began dancing at the age of three taking ballet, tap and jazz classes with Angela Peters, Mill Hall, PA.
 In middle school, she found the Central Mountain Majorettes; with that program she not only learned how to twirl but also different styles of dance, stretching and conditioning throughout her seven years in the program.
 In college, Jamie took her love of art and focused it into graphic design, graduating with highest honors from South Hills School of Business & Technology.